 The bill H. 3056 aims to amend the South Carolina Code of Laws by introducing a new offense called "reckless endangerment."
 It defines key terms related to the offense, including "firearm," "great bodily injury," "motor vehicle," and "recklessly."
-The bill specifies that a person commits reckless endangerment if they engage in conduct that recklessly places another person in danger of death or great bodily injury, intentionally and recklessly discharge a firearm in populated or residential areas, or unlawfully discharge a firearm from a motor vehicle in a manner likely to cause death or great bodily injury.
+The bill specifies that a person commits reckless endangerment if they engage in conduct that recklessly places another person in danger of death or great bodily injury, intentionally and recklessly discharge a firearm in populated or residential areas, or unlawfully discharge a firearm from a motor vehicle in a manner likely to cause serious harm.

-Violators of this new law would be guilty of a felony, facing penalties of up to fifteen years in prison or a fine not exceeding fifteen thousand dollars.
+If convicted of reckless endangerment, an individual would face felony charges, with penalties including a fine of up to fifteen thousand dollars or imprisonment for up to fifteen years.
 The bill also includes a provision ensuring that the repeal or amendment of any law does not affect pending actions or liabilities, maintaining the enforcement of rights and penalties as they existed under the previous laws.
 The act will take effect upon approval by the Governor.

 Latest Version: 16-3-65